Icinga/icinga2/doc/9-appendix.md

   entry_type            | int       | .
   expires               | int       | .
   expire_time           | string    | Seconds.
-  service_              | join      | Prefix for attributes from implicit join with services table (and implicit host table).
+  service_              | join      | Prefix for attributes from implicit join with services table. host_                 | join      | Prefix for attributes from implicit join with hosts table.

 #### <a id="schema-livestatus-downtimes-table-attributes"></a> Livestatus Downtimes Table Attributes